-Finance costs for the third quarter of 2020 were \$3.5 million compared to \$5.8 million in the same quarter of 2019, a decrease of \$2.3 million or 39.4%.
-Finance costs for the Distribution segment were \$1.7 million lower than the same quarter in 2019, partly due to lower interest rates on the Company's variable rate loan facilities, and partly due to lower average borrowings.
-The decrease in the average revolving loan facility was largely the result of the Company successfully reducing its working capital levels in response to the Pandemic, as the Company reduced its total loans and borrowings by \$77.9 million relative to September 30, 2019.
+Finance costs for the year ended December 31, 2020 were \$15.7 million, versus \$21.9 million in 2019, a decrease of \$6.2 million or 28.2%.
+Finance costs for the Distribution segment were \$4.7 million lower than in 2019, partly due to lower interest rates on the Company's variable rate loan facilities, and partly due to lower average borrowings.
+The decrease in the average revolving loan facility was largely the result of reducing the Company's working capital levels in response to the Pandemic, as the Company reduced its total loans and borrowings by \$88.6 million relative to December 31, 2019.

-Finance costs for the Forestry segment decreased by \$611,000, as a result of lower interest rates on the Company's variable rate loan facilities, as well as lower average borrowings due to scheduled principal repayments made in the period.
+Finance costs for the Forestry segment were \$1.4 million lower versus 2019, as a result of lower interest rates on the Company's variable rate loan facilities, as well as lower average borrowings due to principal repayments made in the year.